 RER A, B and D – Station Châtelet-les-Halles

-The Sainte-Chapelle du Palais is a gothic-style chapel which is located on the Île de la Cité, near to Notre-Dame.
+The Sainte-Chapelle du Palais is a gothic-style chapel located on the Île de la Cité, near Notre-Dame.

-It is famous for being built in only 7 years but also because it harbors the biggest Christian relics such as the Crown of Thorns.
+It’s famous for being built in only 7 years and because it hosts the most important Christian relics such as the Crown of Thorns.

-The Sainte-Chapelle has been rated as a historic monument since 1862.
+The Sainte-Chapelle was classified as a historical monument in 1862.

 Schedules: Everyday from 9AM to 5PM.

-Free for people under 26 years old from European Union countries and for disabled people and those accompanying them.
+Free for people under 26 years old from European Union countries and for disabled people and their helpers.

 Metro 4 – Station Cité